OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-context/nodejs/README.md

 - [Teams Toolkit for VS Code](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) or [TeamsFx CLI](https://learn.microsoft.com/microsoftteams/platform/toolkit/teamsfx-cli?pivots=version-one)

 # Tab context in channel

-This sample shows the contents of tab context object in a private and shared channel.
+Explore a sample Microsoft Teams tab application that reveals the contents of the tab context object in both private and shared channels.
+Designed with Node.js, this application allows users to interact with and manipulate the context object, offering features like JSON expansion and copying for enhanced usability in collaborative environments.

 ## Included Features
 * Tabs